 sourced from farmers who treat their workers fairly.

-You can also make sure the other mattress components used by mattress companies are made of high-quality
+You can also make sure the other mattress components used by mattress companies are high-quality materials.
+Check

-materials.
-Check whether they are certified for a completely eco-friendly, non-toxic mattress experience by
+whether they are certified for a completely eco-friendly, non-toxic mattress experience by seeking materials

-17. What are the best bedding accessories for an organic latex mattress?
+What are the best bedding accessories for a latex mattress?

 To change the mattress feel or to make the mattress comfortable, one or two layers of bedding are crucial.
 This

-includes having bed bases/bed frames (like a box spring or
+includes having a bed base (like a box spring or mattress

 Another type of bedding is a mattress cover, like organic cotton covers, that helps keep dirt and dust